Whitey Bulger: FBI informant

 In the summer of 1983, tensions between the Winter Hill Gang and the Patriarca family escalated to an all-time high.
-Notably, an employee for Coin-O-Matic, a cash laundering vending machine company owned by the Patriarca family, was kidnapped on the job.
-The Boston Police Department, operating on a tip, raided a butcher shop in South Boston co-owned by Bulger and two other Winter Hill members.
-Police officers found the victim hanging from a beef rack, having been severely tortured and held for more than six days.
-The victim never testified, and all law enforcement documents were redacted of his full name (law enforcement gave him the name Butch); law enforcement had hoped he would cooperate fully and then go into witness protection.
-People familiar with Coin-O-Matic knew exactly who the employee was, but the code of silence was still very strong in South Boston.
-Over the next few months, three low-level Winter Hill Gang soldiers were executed; this was believed to be primarily in retribution for the kidnapping.
-The conflict shined a large spotlight on Morris's incompetent management and triggered an internal investigation within the FBI.
+An employee for Coin-O-Matic, a Patriarca-owned vending machine company that laundered money for the family, was kidnapped on the job.
+The Boston Police Department (BPD), acting on a tip, raided a butcher shop in South Boston co-owned by Bulger and two other Winter Hill members.
+Police found the victim hanging from a beef rack, having been severely tortured and held for more than six days.

+The victim never testified, and all law enforcement documents were redacted of his full name; law enforcement gave him the name "Butch".
+Law enforcement had hoped he would cooperate fully and then go into witness protection.
+People familiar with Coin-O-Matic knew exactly who the employee was, but the neighborhood code of silence was still very strong in South Boston.
+Over the next few months, three low-level Winter Hill Gang members were executed.
+This was believed to be primarily in retribution for the kidnapping.
+The conflict shone a large spotlight on Morris's incompetent management and triggered an internal investigation within the FBI.

-In 1988, Bulger's status as an FBI informant was revealed publicly when the Globes "Spotlight" team, led by journalist Gerard O'Neill, published a series of articles detailing the numerous crimes committed and attributed to him while nominally under the protection of the Bureau.
+In 1988, Bulger's status as an FBI informant was revealed publicly when the Globes "Spotlight" team, led by journalist Gerard O'Neill, published a series of articles detailing the numerous crimes committed and attributed to Bulger while nominally under the protection of the Bureau.
 Rumors had abounded long before then, since it was unheard of for a criminal of Bulger's stature to go years without a single arrest.
 Prompted by his guilty conscience, Morris, speaking as an anonymous source, told the Globe of the "special relationship" between Bulger and the FBI which helped the Bureau infiltrate the Patriarca family.
 Bulger denied that there was any truth to the articles, telling his underlings that the Globe had fabricated the story.
 Given his street credibility, Bulger's gang dismissed the articles as false.